The Grand Tour Season 2 Episode 1 - GTspirit

 There is also a new celebrity ‘face-off’ section, for this episode you will see Ricky Wilson of The Voice UK and David Hasselhoff from America’s Got Talent take the center stage in a Jaguar F-Type.
 This will be happening every week and with different celebrities of course.

-The second season of The Grand Tour includes 12 episodes airing once a week on Friday from December 8th.
 Stream The Grand Tour Season 2 Episode 1 on Amazon Prime now.

 There are no comments